 Secondly, AoE heals at this point comprises of Helios, which heals all targets within range for a good amount of HP, but of course it uses a considerable amount of MP.

 Offensive Spells are used when there is nothing to heal and you want to contribute to the damage of the party.
-In this case you switch on Cleric Stance and start off by casting Combust to deal damage over time to the enemy followed by casts of Malefic.
-Stella doesn’t really have much use inside PVE environments.
+In this case you start off by casting Combust to deal damage over time to the enemy followed by casts of Malefic.

 You will also have something called Diurnal Sect, this is a Stance.
-The stance increases your casting speed by 5% while adding a regen effect to 2 spells.
+The stance increases your healing potency by 10% while adding a regen effect to 2 spells.
 These spells are unlocked later and I will cover that at their respective levels.
 But you should always make sure to have a Diurnal Sect active.
 Later on you will unlock another one so always make sure one of them is up.

 Healing doesn’t have a specific “rotation” that I can state here and you follow.
 Healing is all about predicting the damage and reacting swiftly and firmly to it.
 Now that you have grouped up the spells you have, be ready to react according to the situation.
 Only heal when its beneficial and try not to overheal.
 Overhealing can easily happen by just continuously healing the target while little to no damage is being inflicted, best way to not overheal is to know how much your heals heal for, and then use them when they are covering that amount.
 For example, if your Benefic heals for 500, don’t heal your target if it only takes 100 damage, wait till they take more and then heal, this will save your mana considerably.